wyattlaundry/AutoLISP-PLC-Card-Templates/README.md

 ## Pre-Requisites
 - AutoCAD 2019-Present is required
-  - Previous version are having difficulty connecting to
+  - Previous version are having difficulty connecting to Excel

 ## Input IO Data
 In order for the templates to work properly, data is required in the specified IO List excel file.
 This data is to be formatted as plain text.